wu-sheng/me/README.md

 ## Welcome to [Wu Sheng 吴晟](https://github.com/wu-sheng) GitHub Pages

 First of all, I am an open source lover.
+Apache Member.
+Creator of several Apache Top-Level projects.
 Contribute for different open source projects in these years.
 And want to continue my contributions. ^_^

 Right now, I am Tetrate.io Founding Engineer.
 Running following Open Source projects
 1. Apache SkyWalking.
-As project creator, PPMC member and committer.
+As project creator, PMC member and committer.
 1. Apache ShardingSphere.
-As project co-founder, prototype author, PPMC member and committer.
+As project co-founder, prototype author, PMC member and committer.
+1. Apache APISIX.
+PMC member.
 1. Apache ECharts, DolphinScheduler incubator mentor/Champion
 1. Zipkin.
 As contributor, for design and code review.
-1. Member of Cloud Native Computing Foundation (CNCF) OpenTracing Specification Council, for representing SkyWalking project.
+1. (ex)Member of Cloud Native Computing Foundation (CNCF) OpenTracing Specification Council, for representing SkyWalking project. {The project is not active anymore.}

 My work revolves around distributed systems, distributed tracer, APM, and runtime code generation/manipulation tech.
 My primary goal is to build an apm/tracer tool, with _High Efficient_, _Professional_, _for distributed-cluster or cloud_, and also **easy** to use.
 In particular, interested in how to build and diagnose large scale systems.